 I rarely allow myself to get hooked on a TV show.
 I’ve actively avoided The Sopranos, Mad Men and a string of other must-see TV because I know what will happen.
 I watch one episode, and I might as well be mainlining heroin.
 I’ll be sallow-eyed and shaky till my next hit.
 Who can live like that?

 I didn’t mean to become a Game of Thrones junkie.
 Friends talked about it over the first three seasons, and I completely tuned them out.
 I heard them whispering frantically one day as they processed what I later learned was “Red Wedding” shock.
 Then my oldest son Gus began reading the books and loved them.
 Being the kind of mother who likes to encourage any interest of her kids, I bought him a DVD set of the first season for Christmas one year.

 In my defense, I did stand in front of the TV whenever there was a Playboy channel interlude.

-Because I had tuned out my friends’ comments, I had no idea what was in store for my then 16 and 14 year olds.
-You’d think I would have put an end to the whole business in episode one when we saw Jaime and Cersei having incestuous doggy-style sex on the floor of a castle tower.
+Because I had tuned out my friends’ comments, I had no idea what was in store for my then 16 and 14-year-olds.
+You’d think I would have put an end to the whole business in Episode 1 when we saw Jaime and Cersei having incestuous doggy-style sex on the floor of a castle tower.
 In my defense to the Bad-Mom Squad out there, I did stand in front of the TV whenever there was a Playboy channel interlude, which probably just enticed them to re-watch later without me.

 The Yo-Yo Ma Impersonation